alexisechano/Next-Show/README.md

 * User can scroll through card-views of TV show recommendations
 * User can see top trending TV shows
 * User can search and filter through feed
-* User can create and access their own profile
+* User can sign-in and view their own profile
 * User profile has list of tv shows and favorite genres
-* User can rate shows (not necessarily saved)
+* User can rate shows (not necessarily saved and only like/dislike for now)
-* User can broadcast currently watching show
+* User can broadcast currently watching show on profile
 * User can see a saved list of shows they've watched
+* User can manually add ratings/liked shows in separate view
 * User can create new account
-* User can view TV show details like season count, ratings, ranking
+* User can view TV show details like season count, ratings, ranking (show only for overall show, not per season)
+* User can swipe to dismiss show on feed (counts as a dislike)

 **Optional Nice-to-have Stories** -> Adding social network aspect

+* More complicated rating system
 * User's news feed has friend's TV shows
+* Add season breakdown for show details and ability to rate per season
 * User ratings persist and are shown to friends's feeds
 * User can customize profile and if they haven't watched shows, use movies as a starting point
 * User can share TV shows outside of the app